National Population Commission: Controversies and challenges

-Eze Festus Odimegwu who was appointed Chairman, National Population Commission (NPC), in June 2012, made several unguarded statements amongst which was his condemnation of the census of 2006.
+Eze Festus Odimegwu who was appointed Chairman, National Population Commission (NPC), in June 2012, He made several unguarded statements amongst which was his condemnation of the census of 2006.
 He also said Nigeria has never had a credible population census.
 Population census in Nigeria carries political and religious implications, thus, some Nigerians, especially of Northern extraction rose in opposition to his comments.

 Governor of Kano State in Northern Nigeria, Rabiu Kwankwaso, visited President at the time Goodluck Jonathan and demanded the dismissal of Odimegwu.
 He was issued a query, and later forced to resign a year into his four-year tenure.

 1952/1953 census

 The 1952/1953 census was staggered and this made the comparability of data between regions difficult.
-In Northern Nigeria, it was conducted from May to July 1952, while the West and Mid-West, it was held in December 1952, and January 1953, respectively.
+In Northern Nigeria for instance, it was conducted from May to July 1952, while the West and Mid-West, it was held in December 1952, and January 1953, respectively.
 With World War II disrupting the previous cycle of the decennial census, many Nigerians were suspicious of the purpose, and refused to be counted.
 The census suffered gross under enumeration.